← All Articles

 Every audience brings AI anxiety.
 Job displacement fears, ethical concerns, implementation uncertainty, and budget questions dominate attendee minds.
 Speakers who ignore these concerns lose credibility immediately.

-A 2024 Edelman Trust Barometer survey found that 78% of employees worry AI will eliminate their roles within five years.
-Meanwhile, Deloitte's Global Human Capital Trends report shows 84% of executives believe AI will primarily augment rather than replace human workers.
-Memorable AI keynotes address this disconnect directly.
+The disconnect is real: employees across industries worry that AI will eliminate their roles, while most executives believe AI will primarily augment rather than replace human workers.
+Memorable AI keynotes address this tension directly.

 The most effective approach involves acknowledging specific concerns early.
 "I know half of you are wondering if AI will make your marketing teams obsolete.
 Let me show you what happened when three different companies introduced AI copywriting tools."
 Then speakers provide real examples showing how roles evolved rather than disappeared.

-Tom Rodriguez, who plans events for a 50,000-member professional association, requires speakers to spend at least 10 minutes addressing implementation challenges.
-"My members don't want cheerleading.
-They want honest assessments of what goes wrong, how long implementations really take, and what change management looks like."
+Event planners for professional associations often require speakers to spend significant time addressing implementation challenges.
+Their members don't want cheerleading.
+They want honest assessments of what goes wrong, how long implementations really take, and what change management looks like in practice.

 The 30-60-90 Framework That Actually Works